TomorrowJW/SPP-SCL/README.md

 1. Downloading necessary data:

-    + downloading dataset and move it into `./data/`, which can be found from [two MVSA Datasets](http://mcrlab.net/research/mvsa-sentiment-analysis-on-multi-view-social-data/) for MVSA-Single and MVSA-Multiple Datasets, and can be found from [HFM Dataset](https://github.com/headacheboy/data-of-multimodal-sarcasm-detection)
+    + downloading the datasets and moving them into `./data/`, which can be found from [two MVSA Datasets](http://mcrlab.net/research/mvsa-sentiment-analysis-on-multi-view-social-data/) for MVSA-Single and MVSA-Multiple Datasets.
+HFM Dataset can be found from [HFM](https://github.com/headacheboy/data-of-multimodal-sarcasm-detection).
-Also, These datasets can be download from our [(Baidu Drive)](https://pan.baidu.com/s/1Tmq_jy7E3evUnyz_jGXf2w?pwd=5iew) (extraction code:5iew).
+Also, these datasets can be downloaded from our [(Baidu Drive)](https://pan.baidu.com/s/1Tmq_jy7E3evUnyz_jGXf2w?pwd=5iew) (extraction code:5iew).

-    + downloading our weights and move it into `./save_models/MVSA-S.pth or MVSA-M.pth or HFM.pth`,
+    + downloading our weights and move them into `./save_models/MVSA-S.pth or MVSA-M.pth or HFM.pth`,
     which can be found from [(Baidu Drive)](https://pan.baidu.com/s/11xNLXA7m0g9SHMAZs-ZFPg?pwd=afr5) (extraction code: afr5).

     + downloading pre-trained ResNet50 and bert-base-uncased weights and move them into `./pre_train/` and `./pre_train/bert-base-uncased/`,